Premature Graying: Reasons, Options

 4 min read

 Salt and pepper, silver, pewter, charcoal.
-Whatever you call it, gray hair happens to all of us at some point.
-But why do some people go gray in their 20s while others don’t see the first sign of silver until age 50?
-If you’re going gray early, what are your options?
+Whatever you call it, we all get gray hair at some point.
+But why do some people go gray in their 20s while others don’t see the first sign of silver until decades later?
+If you’re going gray early, and you're not into it, what are your options?

 Hair goes gray when color-producing cells stop producing pigment, says Jeffrey Benabio, MD, a dermatologist at Kaiser Permanente in San Diego.
 Naturally occurring hydrogen peroxide can also build up in the hair, bleaching the color.